 Yeah.
 And as I said earlier is the credit bureaus do a report and they’ve got their credit score and how the credits are reported.
 And everyone comes into my office and says, “I’ve got a perfect credit score.
 I’m sitting at 690.
 I pay a monthly blah, blah, blah it’s all good.”
 And I say, “That’s great.
 If you can walk into a bank today and they’ll give you a loan, then your credit score is good.
 But if you can’t get that loan, credit score means nothing.”
 So, the banks do different calculations when they look at these things and they look at multiple factors rather than just your credit score.
 So, you’ve got to be conscious of that.
 So, the proposal and bankruptcies, even with people where it says, great credit score.
 They can’t get the loans.
 They can’t do anything and they’re still, as I said before, drowning, right?

 Two foot of water, 20 foot of water, you’re drowning no matter which way you look at it.
 So, the proposal offers what we call a settlement to your creditors.
 You say to your creditor, “I owe you X amount of dollars, but I cannot afford to pay it back.
 Therefore, I wish to pay you a lower amount based on my personal circumstances, my assets, my income.”
 And we’ve put it to the creditors.
 We help you draw this document it goes to the creditors, and they come back yes or no. And then if they say yes, you’re into the proposal.
 In certain circumstances where people have no assets, very low income, a proposal may not make sense.
-And that’s what we call the…the last resort is the bankruptcy.
-So, you basically putting your creditors on notice that you cannot…you’ll never be able to afford to pay them back and therefore you unfortunately have to file a bankruptcy.
-And it eliminates your debt, so you can be in the process anywhere from nine months to 36 months or based on circumstances.
+And that’s what we call the last resort...bankruptcy.
+So, you're basically putting your creditors on notice that you cannot…you’ll never be able to afford to pay them back and therefore you unfortunately have to file a bankruptcy.
+And it eliminates your debt, so you can be in the process anywhere from 9 months to 36 months or based on circumstances.

 I want to once again, thank Ilan Kibel, BDO License Insolvency Trustee for giving us so much great information and advice that we were able to use it to highlight the struggles of young Canadians who are dealing with the financial fallout from COVID.
 It really is a subject that’s weighing on the minds of students, grads and parents in Canada.
 For more financial wellness, podcasts and videos, along with debt management, resources, tools, and expert advice, visit our website, DebtSolutions.BDO.ca.
 And remember, we’re here to help you turn the page on debt.